dohyung97022/awsGuide/README.md

   * ### Does not support Postgres/MYSQL/Oracle like databases
     * Use Database Migration Service
   * ### Verification
-    * Checking if transfered data is same as on-premise
+    * Checking if transferred data is same as on-premise
     * #### If data changes constantly
       * Disable initial transfer check
       * Enable final cut over check